Veracruz: 20th century to the present

-Unrest against the Díaz regime continued until the outbreak of the Mexican Revolution ousted him from power.
-The major event leading up to this war in Veracruz was the cigar-makers strike of 1905, when more than 5,000 workers of the "El Valle Nacional" company walked off the job.
-The governor, Teodora A. Dehesa, unsuccessfully tried to negotiate a settlement.
+Unrest against Díaz's regime continued until the outbreak of the Mexican Revolution ousted him from power.
+The major event leading up to this war in Veracruz was the cigar-makers strike of 1905, when more than 5,000 workers of the El Valle Nacional company walked off the job.
+The governor, Teodoro A. Dehesa, unsuccessfully tried to negotiate a settlement.
 The strike went on for months until the strikers won.
-This victory encouraged more actions, until strikes at the factories in Rio Blanco, Nogales, Santa Rosa and Contón de Orizaba resulted in dramatic violence in January 1907.

-No major battles of the Mexican Revolution were fought in the state, though there were skirmishes and attacks on the port.
-By 1914 rebel Cándido Agular occupied a number of municipalities in the state and in 1917, Venustiano Carranza transferred the federal government here temporarily.
+This victory encouraged more actions, until strikes at the factories in Rio Blanco, Nogales, Santa Rosa, and Contón de Orizaba resulted in dramatic violence in January 1907.
+No major battles of the Mexican Revolution were fought in the state, although there were skirmishes and attacks on the port.
+By 1914 the rebel Cándido Agular occupied a number of municipalities in the state and in 1917, Venustiano Carranza transferred the federal government there temporarily.

-In April 1914, the Tampico Affair, which concerned U.S. sailors in the city of Tampico, caused President Woodrow Wilson to send American troops to Veracruz for six months, after which Mexico severed diplomatic relations with the United States.
+In April 1914, the Tampico Affair, which concerned US sailors in the city of Tampico, caused President Woodrow Wilson to send American troops to Veracruz for six months, following which Mexico severed diplomatic relations with the United States.

-After the Revolution, agrarian reform, including the redistribution of land and the creation of ejidos took place here.
+After the Revolution, agrarian reform, including the redistribution of land and the creation of ejidos (communal lands) took place.
 The oil companies in the north of the state were nationalized and consolidated into PEMEX in the 1930s by Lázaro Cárdenas.
-In the 1950s, more road construction, such as the Mexico City- Poza Rica, Veracruz-Alvarado- Coatzacoalco and Tinajas-Ciudad Aleman-Tlacoatalpan highways were constructed.
-The Universidad Veracruzana was expanded as well.
+In the 1950s, more roads, such as the Mexico City-Poza Rica, Veracruz-Alvarado-Coatzacoalco, and Tinajas-Ciudad Aleman-Tlacoatalpan highways, were constructed and the Universidad Veracruzana (Veracruz University) expanded.
 In 1960, the Xalapa Museum of Anthropology was inaugurated as well as the Coatzacoalco-Salina Cruz highway.
-The Veracruz city international airport was opened in the 1970s.
+The Veracruz City International Airport was opened in the 1970s.

-In the ten years after 2006, at least 3,600 people have disappeared within the state.
-Multiple mass graves have been found within the state.
-This is seen as part of the over 28,000 missing individuals related to the Mexican drug war.
-Within the state the Gulf Cartel and Los Zetas have battled for control.
-Additionally, this has led to journalists being targeted and killed within the state.
+In the 10 years after 2006, at least 3,600 people have disappeared within the state and multiple mass graves have been found.
+They are viewed as connected with the over 28,000 individuals missing during the Mexican drug war.
+Within the state, the Gulf Cartel and Los Zetas have battled for control, which has led to journalists there being targeted and killed.

 Geography

 Political geography

-The state is a crescent-shaped strip of land wedged between the Sierra Madre Oriental to the west and the Gulf of Mexico to the east.
+The state is a crescent-shaped strip of land wedged between the Sierra Madre Oriental (Eastern Sierra Madre) to the west and the Gulf of Mexico to the east.
 Its total area is 78815 km2, accounting for about 3.7% of Mexico's total territory.
 It stretches about 650 km north to south, but its width varies from between 212 and 36 km, with an average of about 100 km in width.
-Veracruz borders Tamaulipas to the north; Oaxaca and Chiapas to the south; Tabasco to the southeast; and Hidalgo, Puebla, and San Luis Potosí to the west.
 Its coastline along the Gulf of Mexico extends for 690 km.

+Veracruz borders the states of Tamaulipas to the north; Chiapas and Oaxaca to the south; Tabasco to the southeast; and Hidalgo, Puebla, and San Luis Potosí to the west.